nevikw39/oj/README.md

 > Approximately 221 Accepted, ranking at 45th _(2/3, 2021)_

 **GreenJudge**, unexceptionally known as _GJ_ as above, is the online judge of Tai-Chuang Girls' High School, which not only has appropriate order of problems for beginners but also contains several years' problems of Regional High School Programming Contest in Tai-Chunag and Chuang-Hua.
-I **solved** my first problems on this judge on _5/1, 2019_, which was the first day of Reiwa Era _(㋿)_.
+I **solved** my first problem on this judge on _5/1, 2019_, which was the first day of Reiwa Era _(㋿)_.

 Nevertheless, the version of `g++` compiler there is a bit out-dated.
 The `C++` standard is obsolete `C++98`, which means you cannot use `unoredered_set/map` containers, range-based `for` loop, `auto` type, initialization list, lambda function, et cetra.